• Skip to primary navigation

 Get Help Now

-If this failure leads to significant harm, such as a cerebral palsy diagnosis, you can have the right to sue for damages.
+If this failure leads to significant harm, such as a cerebral palsy diagnosis, you can sue for damages.

 Discrimination and Disability Rights